This post may contain affiliate links. Click here for full disclosure.

 The fabric was literally hanging on by the thread, it was so big I would be tripping over it, and it weighed so much we would take turns carrying it.
 We finally let that blanket go after many years of being dragged around, but since then I have always been prepared with a beach towel or blanket of some sort!
 So when I saw this amazing towel/pillow/bag, I jumped right on it to make my own!

 - Pillow form that is 6-10 inches narrower than the towel (this gives you room to sew it together and then fold it over for carrying)

 First lay out the towel.
 You need to put the pillow form about an inch(ish) from the top of the beach towel.

 Next fold the pillow and towel over itself so that the pillow form is covered with the towel.

 Line up the sides and pin the towel down so it won’t move and then start sewing from one corner.
 Don’t worry about your stitches being seen, they will be covered up with fabric.

-Do the same with the other end of the ribbon, attaching it to the other side.
-To make it cuter sew buttons over the ends.
+Do the same with the other end of the same ribbon, attaching it to the other side of the bottom of the towel.
+This makes a handle loop from one ribbon attached to both sides.
+I made the handle cuter by sewing buttons over the ends of the ribbons. 🙂

 Once you have attached the first handle, you need to fold the towel twice.
 Put the top edge (with the pillow) and bottom edge (where you attached the first handle) together, then take the fold and bring it up to meet the top and bottom edges.
 This is going to help us sew the other handle on in the right place.